 Cardiac Ultrasound Reporting from India

-The American Society of Echocardiography (ASE) released their Spring/Summer newsletter recently and it featured the story about Studycast being used to help a record-setting medical mission project in India!
+The American Society of Echocardiography (ASE) released a newsletter featuring the story about Studycast® being used to help a record-setting medical mission project in India.

 If that wasn’t impressive enough, the trip also set a Guinness Book World Record 555 Doppler studies performed in 24 hours!